Comparing Bootcamps vs. Degrees

 Credit: AndreyPopov / iStock / Getty Images Plus

 Students may have a hard time deciding whether to pursue a coding bootcamp vs. college.
 Both educational paths offer potential advantages and disadvantages.
-Learners must weigh the pros and cons of each option and consider their career goals to make an informed decision.
+Learners must weigh the pros and cons and consider their career goals to make an informed decision.

 Learners who choose traditional college degrees can pursue associate degrees or bachelor's programs.
 An associate degree takes less time and money to complete than a bachelor's program, offering a pathway for learners to explore the field without committing to a full degree.

-Explore this guide to help decide if you should pursue a coding bootcamp or degree.
-We discuss typical admission requirements, costs, and curricula.
+We discuss typical admission requirements, costs, and curriculums.
 We also compare salary outlooks and available careers among individuals who complete coding bootcamps vs. college degrees.

 Before applying, research different admission requirements, costs, and financing for coding bootcamps vs. college programs.

-Neither bootcamps nor college degree programs usually require previous coding experience.
+Often, neither bootcamps nor college degree programs require previous coding experience.

 Beyond that, admission requirements vary significantly.

-Applying to a traditional college typically includes a longer and more difficult process.
+Applying to a traditional college can be a longer and more difficult process.
 Common university requirements for an associate and bachelor's programs include a high school diploma or equivalent with a minimum GPA, letters of recommendation, and admission essays.
 Additionally, many bachelor's programs require SAT or ACT scores.

 Below, review the chart of common admission requirements for bootcamps, associate degree programs, and bachelor's degree programs.